There are a number of ways to refer a patient to My Aged Care. You will need your patient's consent before providing information on their behalf.

 Resources for health professionals

-Read more about aged care programs including eligibility and guidelines for:
+Read more about aged care programs including eligibility, available services and costs.

 Free materials such as My Aged Care brochures can be ordered via the department through National Mail and Marketing.